ourstudio-se/puan-python/docs/source/guide/tutorials/configurator.rst

 In other words, we must have exactly one t-shirt, pair of jeans and pair of shoes.
 The sweater is optional but at most one.
 Before we start to get solutions from certain choices we must create a wrapper for a solver function (a solver is not yet included in Puan).
 We use GLPK solver from python package `NpyCVX <npycvx>` and create a wrapper around it.
-The `select` function in Configurator module take a solver function taking four arguments: the A, and b numpy ndarray's from the polyhedron, which indices are integers and the objective functions:
+The `select` function in StingyConfigurator module take a solver function taking four arguments: the A, and b numpy ndarray's from the polyhedron, which indices are integers and the objective functions:

 .. code:: python